Armavir, Armenia: Geography

-Modern-day Armavir occupies an area of 8.51 km^{2} within the fertile Ararat plain, at a road distance of 47 km west of the capital Yerevan.
+Modern-day Armavir occupies an area of 8.51 km² within the fertile Ararat plain, at a road distance of 47 km west of the capital Yerevan.

 The territory around Armavir is among the most important regions of Ancient Armenia.
-The town is built 6 km northeast of the ancient city of Argishtikhinili and 8 km north of historic Armavir.
+The town is built 6 km northeast of the ancient city of Argishtikhinili and 8 km north of historic Armavir [79].
 The region corresponds with the Aragatsotn canton of the ancient Armenian Kingdom.

 The town is surrounded by many large villages including Sardarapat, Norapat, Mrgashat, Maysisyan and Noravan.

+Armavir has a cold semi-arid climate (Köppen climate classification BSk), with cold winters and hot summers.

 Climate

 Armavir has a cold semi-arid climate (Köppen climate classification BSk), with cold winters and hot summers.